I have an OWW brain. It sucks. I'm a master of self-sabotage. I am my own worst enemy.

 You want to get to this Dark Tower.
 This is the goal.

-Fast forward to process.
+Fast forward to what matters:

 You're taking action.
 You're walking.

 The assumption: walking south will inevitably lead you to the Dark Tower.
 Meaning, realistically, you could put your head down and walk the entire way without ever looking up.

 Few people would do such a thing because looking up provides valuable feedback on the process.

 For instance, looking up makes sure you're going the right direction.
 This isn't such a HUGE issue with the Dark Tower example because there's no fog between your methods and goals.
 The tower is south, you're walking south.
 The goal is inevitable as long as you don't quit.